Czech Republic in the Eurovision Song Contest 2019: Background

-The Czech national broadcaster, Česká televize (ČT), broadcasts the event within Czech Republic and organises the selection process for the nation's entry.
-The broadcaster has used both national finals and internal selections to select the Czech Eurovision entry in the past. ČT confirmed their intentions to participate at the 2019 Eurovision Song Contest in August 2018, while also confirming that the Czech entry for the 2019 contest would be selected through a national final.
+As part of its duties as participating broadcaster, ČT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster has used both national finals and internal selections to select its entry in the past. ČT confirmed its intentions to participate at the 2019 contest in August 2018, while also confirming that the entry would be selected through a national final.

 Before Eurovision

 Eurovision Song CZ 2019

-Eurovision Song CZ 2019 was the national final organised by ČT in order to select the Czech entry for the Eurovision Song Contest 2019.
+Eurovision Song CZ 2019 was the national final organised by ČT in order to select its entry for the Eurovision Song Contest 2019.
 Eight entries participated in the competition which took place online between 7 and 21 January 2019, with the winner being selected via a jury and public vote and announced on 28 January 2019.

 Competing entries

 Artists and composers were able to submit their proposals to the broadcaster between 31 August 2018 and 31 October 2018.
 Artists were required to have Czech citizenship and for groups of a maximum of six members, at least one of the lead vocalists were required to have Czech citizenship.
 Songwriters of any nationality were able to submit songs.
 The broadcaster received 300 submissions at the closing of the deadline, of which over 60 were written by Czech songwriters. ČT selected eight entries for the national final from the submissions received, which were presented to the public during a press conference on 7 January 2019.